Right Arrow

 The most successful AI safety implementations recognize a crucial principle: monitoring without trust breeds resentment, not safety.

 Leading organizations frame AI monitoring as a partnership between technology and workers.
-When workers see AI alerts leading to genuine safety improvements—better lighting in dark areas, clearer marking of pedestrian zones, removal of trip hazards—they become advocates rather than adversaries.
+When team members see AI alerts leading to genuine safety improvements—better lighting in dark areas, clearer marking of pedestrian zones, removal of trip hazards—they become advocates rather than adversaries.

 Transparency in how the system works also builds trust.
 Workers should understand:

-• Workers should understand which specific behaviors, like entering a restricted zone or missing PPE, will trigger an automated alert.
+• What is monitored: Workers understand which specific behaviors, like entering a restricted zone or missing PPE, trigger an automated alert.

-• The process for handling alerts should be clear, including who receives them and what the expected follow-up actions are.
+• How alerts are handled: The process for managing alerts is clear, including who receives them and what follow-up actions are expected.

-• It is important to clarify what video data is collected, how it is used for safety analysis, and how privacy is protected.
+• How data is used: Policies clearly state what video data is collected, how it is used for safety analysis, and how privacy is protected.

-• Explaining the system's security measures helps build confidence that the technology is used exclusively for its intended safety purpose.
+• How data is secured: The system’s security measures are transparent, verifying that the technology is used exclusively for its intended safety purpose.

 Measuring behavioral change through data